-The 10 Days of Awe (Yamim Noraim) concludes with the celebration of Yom Kippur or the Day of Atonement.
+The 10 Days of Awe (in Hebrew, Yamim Noraim) concludes with the celebration of Yom Kippur or the Day of Atonement.
 It is a high holy day in Judaism.
 But what is the Day of Atonement and what does the Day of Atonement mean for Christians, if anything at all?

 The Day of Atonement in Judaism is also known as Yom Kippur.
 It is known traditionally as a day to “afflict the soul”, where the sins of the year are atoned for.
-It is a time of introspection and repentance of one’s sins.
+Yom Kippur is a time of introspection and repentance of one’s sins.
 It is also a time to make amends with those you may have hurt or offended.

 In Judaism, it is during Yom Kippur that God decides the fate of a person.

-It is believed that God inscribes the fate of a person in the “Book of Life” on Rosh Hashanah and waits until Yom Kippur to seal the book, thus sealing their fate.
+It is believed that God inscribes the fate of a person in the “Book of Life” on Rosh Hashanah and waits until Yom Kippur to seal the book, thus sealing their fate for the year.

 So one would have from Rosh Hashanah to Yom Kippur to perform “teshuvah,” or repentance.